raziEiL/l4d2_weapons/README.md

 ```

 ## Note:
 **l4d2_weapons** does not provide a way to unlock weapons, for this goal you may use any known plugins or extensions.
-However, if you unlock any vanilla weapons (like a `knife`) the **l4d2_weapons** will detect it and support.
+However, if you unlock any vanilla weapons like a [knife](https://forums.alliedmods.net/showthread.php?p=1709049) the **l4d2_weapons** will detect it and support.

-If you have custom weapons on your server and want to **l4d2_weapons** support it you have to edit the code by yourself (look for line `custom melee` for examples)
+If you have custom weapons on your server and want to **l4d2_weapons** support it you have to edit the code by yourself (look at line [custom melee](https://github.com/raziEiL/l4d2_weapons/blob/master/scripting/include/l4d2_weapons.inc#L555) for example).

 ## Examples:
 **l4d2_weapons_test.sp** plugin provides examples of how this API can be used.